neclimdul/marketo-rest/docs/Lead/Api/LeadsApi.md

 Describe Lead

 Returns metadata about lead objects in the target instance, including a list of all fields available for interaction via the APIs.
-Required Permissions: Read-Only Lead, Read-Write Lead
+Required Permissions: Read-Only Lead, Read-Write Lead<br><br><b>Note: This endpoint has been superceded.</b>  Use <a href=\"/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/describeUsingGET_6\">Describe Lead2</a> endpoint instead.

 ### Example
 ```php